Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 ### Getting Started

-Before we start, never use this plugin while people are playing on your server, it causes extreme lag.
+Note: Never use this plugin while people are playing on your server, it causes extreme lag.
 Don't worry, the lag is normal as it's generating lots of chunks.

 To use these commands you either need access to the console, have operator or have the `fcp.commands` permission.